Universiteit Leiden

 Our LL.M. and MSc.
 Programmes

 The Master of Laws programmes are part of the standard Dutch law curriculum and form the required elements for students wishing to qualify for legal practice in the Netherlands.
-Four regular LL.M. programmes are English-taught and also accessible for international students.
+Five regular LL.M. programmes are English-taught and also accessible for international students.
 Besides our LL.M. programmes, we also offer MSc. programmes in Criminal Justice and Law and Society.

 For a total overview of our Dutch and English-taught master's programmes, click here.